bashnryce/3700-Projects/README.md

+This is my personal copy of the ECE3700 assignments REPO with all my work included verilog source and testbench files

-This repository contains all the assignments for ECE 3700.
-It is updated periodically.
+All notes below this line were a part of the original repository and are intended as instructions for new students This repository contains all the assignments for ECE 3700.

 File list (root directory):